Carolingian architecture: Carolingian architecture

 The pope wanted to reorganise and standardise the Catholic Church with the help of Charlemagne.
 Bishop Chrodegang introduced the Roman liturgical services which resulted in important changes in the architecture.
 The orientation of the churches was defined so that the altar would be located at the eastern end while the entrance would be at the western end.
 The St. Peter's Basilica in Rome, the Church of the Holy Sepulchre in Jerusalem and the early Christian art and architecture became the main references for the Carolingian designers.

-During the years 780–790, the creation of the Lorsch Abbey, the expansion of the Princely Abbey of Corvey, and the foundation of the abbeys of Saint-Riquier and Fulda announced a new significance.
-The Palace of Aachen with its chapel was the jewel and the culmination of this period.
+During the years 780–790, the creation of Lorsch Abbey, the expansion of the Princely Abbey of Corvey, and the foundation of the abbeys of Saint-Riquier and Fulda marked a new departure.
+The Palace of Aachen with its Palatine Chapel was the culmination of this period.

-Towards the end of Charlemange's reign the architecture projects multiplied, some very ambitious, as well as the integration of the liturgical services and the codification of the monastic architecture.
-The Plan of Saint Gall, with its extensive and detailed instructions, is an important example of how the architectural elements of a Christian monastery were defined during this period to establish a classic style.
+Towards the end of Charlemange's reign architecture projects multiplied, some very ambitious, as well as the integration of the liturgical services and the codification of the monastic architecture.
+The Plan of Saint Gall, with its extensive and detailed instructions, though probably never reflecting an actual reality, is an important example of how the architectural elements of a Christian monastery were defined during this period to establish a classic style.

-The decline of the Carolingians started during the 10th century and culminated in 1000–1020, when the Carolingian institutions collapsed in France while in Germany the new Ottonian dynasty developed the Ottonian architecture, which borrowed numerous elements from the Carolingian architecture.
+The decline of the Carolingians started during the 10th century and culminated in 1000–1020, when the Carolingian institutions collapsed in France while in Germany the new Ottonian dynasty developed an Ottonian architecture, which borrowed numerous elements from the Carolingian architecture.
 A fine example of this is the Eglise Saint-Pierre-et-Saint-Paul d'Ottmarsheim in Alsace, founded around 1030.